Bob Kiss: Biography

 Kiss has blue-collar roots, having grown up as the son of a union worker in Kenosha, Wisconsin.
 He was a high school basketball player and captain of the tennis team.
 After having graduated with a B.A. in political science from Knox College in 1969, he joined the Peace Corps, where he trained in Malaysia for 14 weeks.
 Although called up by a draft board for military service, he was granted conscientious objector status and performed alternative service at a hospital in Boston.

 Since 1971, when he moved to Burlington, he has been working in the human services field.
 In 1981, Kiss was hired as director of the Community Action program for Chittenden County, a low-income advocacy group.
 Six years later, he became head of Community Action's umbrella organization, the Champlain Valley Office of Economic Opportunity.
 Kiss remained head of the CVOEO until 1999.
-He also served on the boards of the Burlington Housing authority and the committee on temporary shelter during this time.
+He also served on the boards of the Burlington Housing Authority and the committee on temporary shelter during this time.

-Political life
+Political career

 Legislative record

 Kiss was elected to a seat in the Vermont House of Representatives in 2000 as the standard-bearer of the Progressive Party.
 He quickly earned the respect of his colleagues and was subsequently anointed leader of the Progressive Party Caucus.
 He sponsored legislation on whistle blower protection for health care workers, rental housing health and safety, and outdoor lighting.

 Kiss represented the Chittenden 3-4 House district.
 He stepped down from the legislature on April 1, 2006, after being elected mayor of Burlington.
 Governor James Douglas appointed Christopher Pearson, also a Progressive, to serve the remainder of Kiss's term.